GabrielXia/TerasologyDocs/source/developerIntro/fullWorkspace.rst

   Using OpenJDK has a slightly higher risk for encountering :ref:`Common Issues <common_issues>` - for instance the `Launcher <https://github.com/MovingBlocks/TerasologyLauncher>`_ requires JavaFX which isn't always bundled with OpenJDK.

-Beyond that you might want an IDE and some IDE plugins, see below.
+Beyond that you might want an IDE and some IDE plugins, see :ref:`Setup in IntelliJ <ide_intellij>` or :ref:`Setup in Eclipse <ide_eclipse>`.
 Maybe even a tool like `YourKit <https://www.yourkit.com>`_ to help profile game performance.
 But everything else really is optional!

 Most our automation and project setup happens through `Gradle <http://gradle.org>`_ which the ``gradlew`` script downloads a version of if needed.
-The initial `gradlew` execution will download all project dependencies (Maven style - downloading half the internet).
+The initial ``gradlew`` execution will download all project dependencies (Maven style - downloading half the internet).
 Just give it a while.
 Read more on :ref:`Codebase Structure <codebase_structure>` if interested.

 Run game from source